mgol/check-dependencies/README.md

 ### error

-A function logging error messages.
+A function logging error messages (applies only if `verbose: true`).

 Type: `function`